zantis/zed/docs/src/configuring-zed.md

 The following settings can be overridden for specific language servers:

 - `initialization_options`
-- `settings`

-To override configuration for a language server, add an entry for that language server's name to the `lsp` value.
+To override settings for a language, add an entry for that language server's name to the `lsp` value.
+Example:

-Some options are passed via `initialization_options` to the language server.
-These are for options which must be specified at language server startup and when changed will require restarting the language server.

-For example to pass the `check` option to `rust-analyzer`, use the following configuration:

 ```json
 "lsp": {